 A Moral Dilemma

-Sisko is informed by Ensign Nog through a rumor he heard that the Romulans had signed a treaty of friendship & non-aggression with the Dominion.
+Sisko is also informed by Ensign Nog through a rumor he heard that the Romulans had signed a treaty of friendship & non-aggression with the Dominion.
 This meant that the Romulans could just sit on their collective butts, watch everyone else duke it out, and they’d be sitting pretty while the Dominion crosses their proverbial backyard to give the Federation a bloody nose.
 It was at that moment Sisko has a light bulb moment and decides that he’ll bring the Romulans into the war on the side of the Federation-Klingon alliance.
 During a mock debate with Dax (who takes on the part of a Romulan politician, though she admits she’s partial to her own spots over the pointed ears), Sisko concedes that convincing the ever-cautious Romulans that they’ll be the Dominion’s next target will be no easy task.
 Any evidence of such plans by the Dominion to attack the Romulans (if the evidence even exists at all) would be so heavily classified and buried so deeply in Cardassian Central Archives, getting it would be a monumentally difficult task at best, but Sisko knows just the man for the job, someone who is an expert in getting into places where he is NOT welcome.

 A Very Bloody Business

-Sisko meets with Garak to discuss how to obtain such evidence, and Garak warns Sisko that he’s wading into a very messy, very bloody business.
+Sisko meets with Garak to discuss how to obtain said evidence, and Garak warns Sisko that he’s wading into a very messy, very bloody business.
 Sisko counters that after posting yet another casualty report, he’s already neck-deep in a very bloody business.
-They meet a couple days later, and with bad news in hand, Garak informs the good Captain that despite using every contact he had, and pulling in every favor he could among what few remaining colleagues he had left on Cardassia, every single person he spoke to had been killed within a day of speaking to Garak.
+They meet a couple days later, and with bad news in hand, Garak informs the good Captain that despite using every contact he had, and pulling in every favor he could among what few remaining colleagues he had left on Cardassia, every single person he spoke to had been killed within a day of speaking to him.
 Garak couldn’t help but grudgingly admire the efficiency of Dominion intelligence for such thoroughness.
-Not taking the loss as a dead end, and with the recent fall of Betazed, which put the Dominion in prime position to strike Tellar, Andor, Vulcan, and several other core Federation worlds, the situation became that much more desperate, so a new plan is hatched: If they can’t find the evidence, they’ll simply manufacture it!
+Not taking the loss as a dead end, and with the recent fall of Betazed, putting the Dominion in prime position to strike Tellar, Andor, Vulcan, and several other core Federation worlds, the situation became that much more desperate, so a new plan is hatched: If they can’t steal the evidence, they’ll simply manufacture it!

 The Road To Hell